BUHAVE > Education > Medical School: How to Get in, What to Expect, and What to Do After

 Academic Rigor and Intensity

 The tough academic requirements and challenging curriculum of medical school are well-known, and you need a good study strategy.
 Get ready for a large increase in effort, challenging material, and a hectic learning atmosphere.
 Expect extended study sessions, in-depth reading requirements, and frequent exams.
 Adopt a proactive attitude toward learning, create efficient study habits, and ask for help from teachers and classmates.
+Many programs now incorporate simulations and problem-based learning to complement lectures.

 Clinical Experiences and Patient Care